 Venue

-The "KI", Kletterzentrum Innsbruck, opened its doors in May 2017, and it is one of the world's largest and most modern climbing venues.
+The "KI", Kletterzentrum Innsbruck, opened its doors in May 2017, and is one of the world's largest and most modern climbing venues.
 It sets new standards in terms of size, quality, and architecture.
-The Kletterzentrum Innsbruck will break new ground when it comes to creating synergies between recreational sports and competitive sports.
+The Kletterzentrum Innsbruck creates synergies between recreational sports and competitive sports.
 For everyone, hobby- and professional climbers alike, there are 5,700 m² of climbable surface: 3,000 m² for indoor lead climbing, 1,200 m² for bouldering and 1,500 m² for outdoor climbing.
 The “KI” offers everything a climber’s heart could possibly desire.

 Disciplines

-The IFSC Climbing World Cup 2024 combines all four disciplines of Sport Climbing in one event – Boulder, Lead, Paraclimbing and Speed (European Cup).
+The IFSC Climbing World Cup Innsbruck 2025 combines three disciplines of Sport Climbing in one event – Boulder, Lead and Paraclimbing.

 All disciplines require different skills from the athletes.